 (3) As people have suffered in numerous ways, others have had the opportunity to rise to the occasion and exercise their humanity and provide charitable services.
 This has been a win-win situation, providing needed help and services to the needy while building compassion and character for providers.

-(4) It has become abundantly clear that we are extremely vulnerable when our economy depends so heavily on one industry such as tourism.
+(4) It has become abundantly clear that we are extremely vulnerable when our economy depends so heavily on one industry, tourism.
 Under the current situation, anything that negatively impacts tourism in Hawaii, will have a substantial and significant negative impact on Hawaii's economy.

 (5) With lost jobs and reduced incomes, many people struggled to provide food for their families, thus the long food lines at various locations on ever island.

-Given 4 & 5 above, as your OHA Trustee, Pua will advocate for and promote the following:
+Given 4 & 5 above, as your OHA Trustee, Pua will advocate for and promote the following initiatives:

-(3) Pua understands that at the time of Captain Cook there were as many as 800,000 Hawaiians living in Hawaii, totally self sufficient.
-That today, we import 90% of our foods, including 63% of our seafood, and we live in the middle of the Pacific Ocean.
+(3) Pua understands that at the time of Captain Cook, there there may have been as many as 800,000 Hawaiians living in Hawaii, totally self sufficient.
+That today, we import 90% of our foods, including 63% of our seafood!
+This is simply not acceptable to Pua.
 He realizes that we have 1.4 million people in Hawaii today, but also believes that we can do much much better regarding sustainability.
 Pua will look at opportunities to provide incentives and implement restrictions to keep agricultural lands agricultural and not being developed.
 He will also advocate that Hawaiians return to the land, whether it is their own lands or community lands to grow produce and raise live stock.
 This sustainability initiative would also include workshops to teach beneficiaries how to be sustainable on the aina such as fishing, hunting, and gathering.